The Big List: 25 Ways Reading Helps Your Children

 Reading together shares quality time with your children, and often includes important physical touch, when young ones sit in your lap.
 Those are two of the five love languages that Dr. Gary Chapman describes.

-16. Reading together gives your family shared experiences
+16. Reading together provides shared experiences

 Reading out loud together helps your family create a reservoir of shared adventures to reference in your family culture, such as inside jokes or cultural references from books you’ve shared.
 This helps foster a sense of family and belonging, and helps your children feel like insiders in your family.